rx-72/Data-Augmentation-Project/README.md

 ### To do:
-1. Add important index and sensitive label robust ratio function variant to "run.py"
+1. Adjust metric functions per dataset sensitive labels

 2. Add dataset argument to parser